ocaml-ppx/ocaml-migrate-parsetree/README.md

 The library includes code from different versions of OCaml.
 The resulting license is not yet clear.
 Other code is licensed under MIT.

-## Adding a new OCaml frontend
+## Adding a new OCaml version

-Snapshot the frontend:
+Snapshot the ast:
 - Add a new constructor to [Migrate\_parsetree\_def.ocaml\_version](src/migrate_parsetree_def.ml)
-- Create a file "frontends/frontend\_NEW.ml":
+- Create a file "asts/ast\_NEW.ml":
   * define the modules `Location`, `Longident`, `Asttypes`, `Parsetree` by keeping type definitions from the upstream files in `parsing/` directory
   * create a `Config` module containing `ast_impl_magic_number`